luanabeckerdaluz/TVDIalgorithm/README.md

 </h1>

-[Google Earth Engine](https://earthengine.google.com/) is a cloud-based platform that allows users to have an easy access to a petabyte-scale archive of remote sensing data and run geospatial analysis on Google's infrastructure.
+[Google Earth Engine (GEE)](https://earthengine.google.com/) is a cloud-based platform that allows users to have an easy access to a petabyte-scale archive of remote sensing data and run geospatial analysis on Google's infrastructure.
 The present work developed a function in Google Earth Engine to calculate the TVDI index based on the paper [L. W. Schirmbeck et al., 2018](https://doi.org/10.1590/1678-992X-2016-0315).